-Sarah Jessica Parker Reportedly Still Hoping To Convince Kim Cattrall To Join ‘SATC’ Revival
+Sarah Jessica Parker Reportedly Still Hoping To Convince Kim Cattrall To Join 'SATC' Revival

-Weeks after HBO Max announced the 10-episode revival, which will feature Parker, Cynthia Nixon, and Kristin Davis reprising their iconic SATC roles more than 10 years after the franchise’s last big-screen movie, a source told Ok magazine that while Parker and producers know that fans would love to see the fabulous foursome back together, it would take a major change to make it happen following Cattrall’s claim that she would “never” rejoin another incarnation of the HBO series.
+Weeks after HBO Max announced the 10-episode revival -- which will feature Parker, Cynthia Nixon, and Kristin Davis reprising their iconic SATC roles more than 10 years after the franchise's last big-screen movie -- a source told OK magazine that while Parker and producers know that fans would love to see the fabulous foursome back together, it would take a "miracle" to make it happen.
+This follows Cattrall's claim that she would "never" rejoin another incarnation of the HBO series.

 "Everyone knows this will be a far bigger hit if Kim can be persuaded to make peace with Sarah and sign on the dotted line," the insider dished.

-But the source added that amid all of the bad blood between Parker and Cattrall “it’ll practically take a miracle” for it to happen.
+But the source added that amid all of the bad blood between Parker and Cattrall, "it'll practically take a miracle" for it to happen.

 "Word is that Sarah would get down on bended knee if that's what it takes," the insider teased.

-Time is running out, as shooting for And Just Like That is slated to start this spring in New York City.
+Time is running out, as shooting for And Just Like That... is slated to start this spring in New York City.

 Parker has already made it clear that the SATC ladies have new stories to tell that have nothing to do with their old friend, Samantha Jones (Cattrall's character).